LazerLambda/RapMachine/README.md

   In total we gathered ~70k raps which we used for finetuning.
 GPT-2 was finetuned by creating one large text, while T5 was finetuned on prompts.
 The prompts had the form of `KEYWORDS: <keywords> RAP-LYRICS: <rap text>` which proved to be insufficient for our task.
   Eventually we chosed to use the fine-tuned GPT2 model.
 Experimental and succeeding scripts can be found in `./preprocessing/finetunging`.
+  Additionaly, a RoBERTa model was finetuned on both data from the english wikipedia, tweets regarding hate speech, the CNN/Dailymail dataset and 4k rap lyrics data (data can be found under `Data`) to classify the quality of the generated raps.

 ### `preprocessing`
  - `finetuning`
     - `FineTuneRapMachineExp.ipynb` Experimental script
-    - `FineTuneRapMachineGPT2.ipynb` GPT2 fintuning script
+    - `FineTuneRapMachineGPT2.ipynb` GPT2 finetuning script
     - `T5.ipynb` Finetuning Script for T5 on a key2text approach
     - `keytotext.ipynb` Using the keytotext library for finetuning
     - `FineTuneRapMachineExp2.ipynb` Another experimental script, in which GPT-J and GPT-NEO were used, yet didn't succeed